lmarshman/e15/p1/README.md

     + ord()
     + chr()
     + ctype_alpha
-+ I was struggling to use the preg_replace() function so I referenced the this [stack overflow page](https://stackoverflow.com/questions/659025/how-to-remove-non-alphanumeric-characters).
++ I was struggling to use the preg_replace() function so I referenced this [stack overflow page](https://stackoverflow.com/questions/659025/how-to-remove-non-alphanumeric-characters).

 ## Notes for instructor
+I commented my code and included a few notes for the instructor where it seemed appropriate.
+However, if any of the comments would be more appropriate to be placed here, pleae do not hesiate to let me know.